-Sants is another neighborhood that celebrates their festival in August.
-Just like the Gracia festival, you’ll find decorated streets, loads of live music, great street food and more.
-It’s the ideal way to immerse yourself in Catalan culture and feel like one of the locals!
-Save the date for this year’s event, which will take place from August 18-26.
+In a similar vein to the Gracia event, you’ll find decorated streets, loads of live music, great street food and more at the festa major de Sants.
+It’s the ideal way to immerse yourself in Catalan culture and feel like one of the locals.

 - Montjuic Olympic swimming pool: built for the 1992 summer Olympics, this is an enormous swimming pool with some great views.

-- Centre Esportiu Parc de la Ciutadela: This quiet swimming pool sits atop the city park sports center.
-It is the perfect spot to relax, cool off and disconnect from the city below.
+- Centre Esportiu Parc de la Ciutadela: This quiet pool sits atop the city park sports center.
+It’s the perfect spot to relax, cool off and disconnect from the city below.

-- El Llac de la Creuta del Coll: A lake-converted-swimming pool in the northern part of Barcelona’s Gracia district, this scenic city pool is worth the 15-minute hike up on the metro.
+- El Llac de la Creuta del Coll: A lake-turned-swimming pool in the northern part of Barcelona’s Gracia district, this scenic city pool is worth the 15-minute metro ride.